-No. 3-Both sides of One Hundred and Thirty-third street, from Fourth to Eighth avenue, to the extent of one-half the block at intersection of Madison avenue.
+No. 3-Both sides of One Hundred and Thirty-third street, from New avenue to Eighth avenue.

-No. 3-Both sides of One Hundred and Twenty-second street, from New avenue to Eighth avenue, to the extent of one-half the block on the intersecting streets.
+No. 3-Both sides of Thirty-first street, from Seventh to Eighth avenues, to the extent of one-half the block on the intersecting streets.